 What documents do I need to submit with my application?

-- An application form (German and English versions can be downloaded from the website)
+- The application form (German and English versions can be found on the Service site)

 - A cover letter

 - A doctoral project proposal

 - A work schedule

 - A writing sample (e.g., a part of your master’s thesis or an article)

 - Two letters of recommendation from university teachers